 What is a Shell Company?

-A Shell company is one that primarily or solely exits on paper only.
-This means that there will be no significant assets linked to the shell company and it will deliver no goods, services or other business functions to generate revenue for itself.
+A shell company is one that primarily or solely exits on paper only, effectively meaning it is not a 'real' operating business.
+This means that there will be no significant assets linked to the shell company and it will deliver no goods, services or other business functions to generate revenue for itself and will employ no staff.

 It will have no functional physical office and if it has a registered address this will most likely be a mailbox or an address that is shared by up to hundreds of other shell companies.

 Primarily shell companies are used to move or hold assets in a manor where it is not immediately obvious who the ultimate beneficiary is.
-Shell companies can be set up by a third party, often a lawyer or accountant, to further obscure this; and a shell company is able to have any number of subsidiary shell companies under it.
+To further obscure this, shell companies are often set up by a third party, be it a lawyer, accountant or a private citizen.

 Shell corporations can exist in any country but are very popular in those that are considered tax havens or have low regulatory standards; such as: The Cayman Islands, British Virgin Islands, Bermuda or The Channel Islands are examples of High Risk Countries.

-Why would a legitimate company use a Shell Company?
+Why would a legitimate company use a Shell?

-There are numerous reasons that legitimate companies would use a shell company and they very commonly do.
+There are numerous reasons that legitimate companies would use a shell company and they very commonly do, this is especially true of larger and more developed corporate group structures.

-An extremely popular use for shell companies by legitimate enterprises is tax and regulatory avoidance.
+An extremely popular use for shell companies by legitimate enterprises is tax and regulatory avoidance; whilst this is often viewed as immoral, so long as it is done in the correct manner, it is completely legal.

 A common example of shell companies being used for UK tax avoidance is companies using shell companies in Ireland, which has a lower corporate tax rate than the UK, and attributing their profits from UK operations to this shell company; thus paying less tax.